 Pair it with a Carb

 Once I have the protein picked out, I start to think about how I can pair with a carbohydrate of some kind.
-Some carbs I often find myself incorporating into meals include: bread, wraps, whole grains (ie farro, pasta, rice), crackers, etc. I love making grain based salads like this one or a pasta salad for the week since they keep so well.
+Some carbs I often find myself incorporating into meals include: bread, wraps, whole grains (ie farro, pasta, rice), crackers, etc. I love making grain based salads like this warm farro salad with roasted veggies or a pasta salad for the week since they keep so well.

 Add Some Vegetables